mmgeorge/awgl/README.md

 # awgl.js
-### Another WebGL utility library
+### A WebGL utility library
 AWGL seeks to take care of some of the more common and tedious housekeeping-related tasks common to WebGL, with a particular emphasis on readibility, brevity, and ease of use.
 Note that the library is still in the very early stages of development, and definitely not ready for real-world use.

 ### Demo
-* [planeview] - demonstrates AWGL usage with a dynamically generated and adjustable mesh.
+* [planeview] - demonstrates usage with a dynamically generated and adjustable mesh.

 ### Usage
 In order to minimize necessary function calls, all arguments are passed using an object-literal syntax that allows for a variable number of arguments.
-Scene elements are declared and referenced by through the usage of symbols.
+Scene elements are declared and referenced via symbol.
 For instance, when declaring meshes:
 ```sh
     scene.defmesh({
         fixed: {